yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/java/ysql-vertx-pg-client.md

   </li>
 </ul>

-[Vertx PG client](https://vertx.io/docs/vertx-pg-client/java/) is the client for PostgreSQL with the simple APIs for communicating with the Database.
-It is reactive and non-blocking client for handling the database connections with single threaded API.
+[Vertx PG Client](https://vertx.io/docs/vertx-pg-client/java/) is the client for PostgreSQL with simple APIs to communicate with the database.
+It is a reactive and non-blocking client for handling the database connections with a single threaded API.

 As this client is for PostgreSQL and YugabyteDB is wire compatible with PostgreSQL, it is also supported by YugabyteDB with one [limitation](#limitation).